“A contrast of traditional and modern Japan, unforgettable experiences and visits to some of Japan’s must-see UNESCO World Heritage Sites”.

 Hakone (1 night)

 Setsugetsuka (or similar / Japanese style)

 Setsugetsuka boasts a public hot spring bath with free flowing natural spring water, drawn from 2 different hot springs.
 The property operates 2 restaurants and a souvenir shop on site.
 Guests can try yukata robes offered for rental at the souvenir shop on site, or grab a drink anytime from the drink vending machines in the building.
 Hakone Open-Air Museum is 600 m from the property, while Pola Museum is 2.5 km away.

 Tokyo (2 nights)

-Park Hotel (or similar)
+Grand Prince Hotel Shin Takanawa (or similar)

 Our May Japan discovered holiday was absolutely fantastic.
 The accommodation, the variety of transport and activities and our amazing guide Sakura were outstandingly.
 Sakura was always there for us in a very friendly way and she helped us all to understand the customs and the people of Japan.
 Whats not to like about an onsen - getting naked and soaking in a beautiful hot spring with strangers.
 All good fun.

 I would (and am) recommending Unique Japan tours to everyone who is thinking of a trip to Japan.
 The itinerary was excellent with the right amount of free time and interesting tours especially the soba noodle making and washi paper making.
 Lots of laughs.

 We thank you for making our holiday so memorable.

 I cannot praise the Unique Japan Tours organisation skills enough!
 The itinerary is very detailed and your time in Japan is maximised to its full potential.
 They organise our transport, hotels, tickets etc. they even include Japanese messages for hotel staff when forwarding your luggage to different hotels (all hotel staff speak English, but it’s nice to have it confirmed in Japanese).